lsst-ts/tssw_developer_guide/doc/guidelines/conda/jenkins-conda.rst

 Change the ``csc-name`` so that it becomes the name of the csc.
 Another thing is to change requirements so that they match the CSC's.
 Keep in mind that the test requirements need to include test framework dependencies.
+It is suggested to sort dependencies as that increases readability of the recipe.
 Also to find the configuration repo, look for the :meth:`get_config_pkg` in the CSC class.

 .. literalinclude:: ./meta.yaml.template